eslammohamedtolba/Research-AgentX/README.md

     streamlit run app.py
     ```

 2.  **First-Time Setup**: The first time you run the application, it will download the ML paper dataset from Hugging Face and build the ChromaDB vector store.
 This may take a few minutes.
-Subsequent runs will be much faster.
+Subsequent runs will be much faster as it will load the existing database.

-3.  **Ask a Question**: Open your browser to the Streamlit URL, type your research question, and press Enter.
+3.  **Start Chatting**: Open your browser to the Streamlit URL.
+A new chat will be created automatically.
+Type your research question and press Enter.

 -----